AlexVasegaard/EOS/README.md

 Note, the visualize builds on the map, which is build in the scenario generation function multi_sat_data().
 It is not possible to either build a deep copy of the html file or sequentially add feature groups in the folium package and it is therefore not possible sequentially run multiple different solution schemes without the former computed solution still being visible in the map - The capabiolity of changing the color on the acquisition in multi_sat_testing() is therefore added.
 Note, this is hopefully being improved for next update.

+## evaluate()
+This function provides a quick deeper evaluation functionality (than the total score and number of acquisitions provided in the sat_testing() function).
+The metrics that is showcased are respectively:
+ - average cloud coverage
+ - average sun elevation
+ - average depointing angle
+ - total profit
+ - total area captured
+ - average priority
+ - number of priority 1 requests
+ - number of priority 2 requests
+ - number of priority 3 requests
+ - number of priority 4 requests
+Note, average is often a bad metric in this case, as a few very bad performing acquisitions can hide behind a larger set of requests.
+A better metric is therefore to look at quantiles or certain benchmarks and how many acquisitions with that profile was able to be captured.

+## Improvements or suggestions
 ### PLEASE let me know if you have any suggestions (good or bad) to the code - any comments are highly appreciated :-) In terms of added capabilities, I am currently considering:
  - allowing integration of user specified customer database
  - integrate a larger plethora of solution approaches: